Fitness Testing

 equipment required: sit and reach box (or alternatively a ruler can be used, and held between the feet)

-description / procedure: After a proper warm-up and stretching, the subject is seated on the ground with the legs fully extended in front of them, feet 8 inches apart, toes pointed upwards, and soles of the feet flush with the base of the flexibility box.
-If it is difficult for the subject to fully straighten their legs, an assistant may be used to help press the legs down by applying pressure above or below the knees.
-The subject then reaches slowly forward, the fingertips of both hands remaining in contact with the slide at all times.
+procedure: After a proper warm-up and stretching, the subject is seated on the ground with the legs fully extended in front of them, feet eight inches apart, toes pointed upwards, and soles of the feet flush with the base of the sit and reach box.
+If the subject is unable to fully straighten their legs, an assistant may help to help press the legs down by applying pressure above or below the knees.
+The subject then reaches forward slowly, the fingertips of both hands remaining in contact with the slide at all times.
 Once the subject has reached their farthest extension point, the position should be held for a “two count”.

-scoring: The participant may have two more attempts, if desired, and the best of the three is recorded.
+scoring: The participant may have three attempts, if desired, and the best of these is recorded.
 The scores are measured in quarter-inch increments, rounding up to the nearest quarter-inch.

 comments: Shoes are optional, though removing them would be advantageous for maximizing the score.
 The push must be smooth and static, no bouncing or lunging is allowed.